Literature: Star Trek: Titan

 - The Dragon: Tomalak has become this to Tal'aura.

-- Dye Hard: Christine Vale is a fictional version.
+- Dye Hard: Christine Vale is an In-Universe example.
 Her habit of constantly changing hair colours has become a defining character trait.
 This is actually the result of a mini-Retcon.
 In her first few appearances in the Star Trek Novel Verse, her hair colour was described inconsistently.
 The solution was obvious; she likes to dye it.
 This causes a few problems aboard Titan, with its diverse alien crew.
 One dye, although completely black in human-visible light, appears a ridiculous colour to those crew members who see in ultraviolet.
 Eventually, the ship's stylist created a dye that would absorb every wavelength of light visible to any crew member.

 - Earth-Shattering Kaboom: The Neyel Homeworld in The Red King.
 Also the Shalra planet in Orion's Hounds, which is blasted to pieces by a cosmozoan "harvester"; the giant space-dwelling creature then fed on the remains.